Idaho’s minimum wage rate is the same as the federal minimum wage rate.

 Idaho labor laws do not have laws governing the payment of overtime.
 Federal overtime laws apply.
 See FLSA: Overtime for more information regarding overtime requirements.

-Alabama does not have a prevailing wage law that governs wage rates on government project or service contracts.
+Idaho does not have a prevailing wage law that governs wage rates on government project or service contracts.

 Under certain circumstances, employers in Idaho may be required to pay residents wage rates established by federal prevailing wage rates and rules.
 The prevailing wage rates may be different from the federal and state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
 See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.